Skip to main content

 • Full audit log — complete record of every disclosure: what was shared, with whom, when

-• User notification — you are notified before any disclosure is made
+• User notification — you are notified and must confirm before any disclosure is made

 • Privacy preserved — compliance disclosure does not affect your default privacy for any other purpose